jrasmusson/ios-professional-course/Password-Reset/6-Lost-Focus-Interactions/README.md

 Then take them to the arcade and see if they can reach a new highscore.

-## Defining a function for our loss of focus validation
+## Defining an alias for our validation variable

 Here is the `alias` of the message signature we are going to use to define the text validation for our password field